 The lender we choose together is going to do a credit check on you.
 They'll be looking at any credit applications made by you and will be checking if you've defaulted on payments or have an infringement referenced either in your name or your company's name if you are self employed.
 Make sure that you have a 'clean slate' by checking your credit report.
 If something appears that you are unaware of, advise the agency immediately.
 You can order your personal credit file online.
-Enter your personal information, pay by credit card and your credit file will be forwarded to you as a PDF file.
+Enter your personal information, pay by credit card and your credit file will be forwarded to you as a PDF file, call us on 1800 455 118 for assistance.
 Bring a print out of the credit file to your appointment with us.